MotherDuck-Open-Source/sql-tutorial/intro.md

 - Share your data with your collaborators and efficiently access large amounts of data

 By the end of this tutorial, you'll have a solid understanding of SQL basics, how to integrate SQL with your Python workflows, and when to choose SQL over DataFrame tools (and vice versa).

-## Setup instructions

-1. Log into [Google Colab](https://colab.research.google.com/) or start a local [Jupyter Notebook](https://jupyter.org/install).
-2. Install the latest version of `duckdb` by running `pip install --upgrade duckdb`.
-3. (Optional for the "Do more with your data" section) Sign up for MotherDuck via https://app.motherduck.com/?auth_flow=signup